photo by Julia Reihs/KUT

 Last Thursday, I spoke with Veronica Briseño, the Director of the City of Austin Economic Development Department.
 At that time, there were no known cases of the COVID-19 in Austin, and our interview focused on how the city’s residents and business operators would move forward after the cancellation of SXSW, and how the local economy would fare after the loss of an estimated $350 million +.
 Last Thursday, the city was saying it was still safe to go out in crowds while exercising caution, and was only working to cancel gatherings of more than 2500 people.

 Just days later, everything has changed.
 A national emergency has been declared, and even though testing is still not widely available in the US, the number of cases continues to escalate, including, as of this writing, ten presumptive cases in Austin.
-Nationwide, as the stock market continues to plunge, social distancing is being encouraged to prevent cases spiking and overwhelming our medical resources.
+Nationwide, as the stock market continues to plunge as detailed in this BitIQ review, social distancing is being encouraged to prevent cases spiking and overwhelming our medical resources.
 Cancellation is a word seen attached to every sizable event (including every sporting and live televised event and all major tours), and students and employees are being sent home for an indefinite amount of time (including the entire KUTX staff).
 Businesses, (among them here in Austin, numerous clubs, the Circuit of the Americas, and Waterloo Records) are temporarily closing their doors.
 Schools have been closed until April 3rd.
 And the CDC has recommended that any gathering larger than ten people be postponed or cancelled.

 Suddenly, it’s not just the entertainment industry, which relies upon high-profile events like SXSW, or the highly vulnerable ‘gig economy’ – musicians, stagehands, tour managers, equipment renters, bartenders, waiters, pedicab drivers – that are affected.
 The rug is slowly getting pulled out from under almost everyone.
 Which makes Briseño’s job even tougher.